 You know that sticking to a schedule is important for your business.

-It helps you get things done, and keeps everything running smoothly.
+It helps you get through your never-ending To Do list and keeps everything running smoothly.

 Now you need to decide how you want to divide your time.

 Don’t think you need to post new updates on each network every day.
 You don’t!